 3. As a 12-year-old emigrant in 1847 who is at the mission shortly before the Whitman's are killed and who has measles, write a letter to a friend back home.

 4. As a citizen in the 1890’s, write a letter to the United States Congress asking that the site of the Whitman Mission be preserved as a National Memorial.

 5. As a Cayuse Indian, write a plea to the judge at the trial of the five Cayuse who are accused of killing the Whitman's, explaining why they should not be executed.

 1. Draw a picture of what the mission looked like in 1847.

 2. Draw a picture of a Cayuse village in the 1830’s.

-Using a map of the United States, find the route of the Oregon Trail and have each student pick out a point on the trail to research and share with the class.
+Using a map of the United States, find the route taken by the Whitman's in 1836 and have each student pick out a point on the trail to research and share with the class.

 Learn more about the Cayuse Indians and the Treaty of 1855 that created their reservation.
 Look at the Tamastslikt Cultural Institute Website http://www.umatilla.nsn.us/ or visit the museum itself.